uPVC House Cladding Cost

 It's FREE and there are no obligations

-Tradespeople will typically charge around £150 - £200 per day for labour.
+The labour cost for installing uPVC cladding is typically £150 to £200 per day.
 The length of time the job will take is mostly dependent on the size of your home and how many walls are being clad.
 A reasonable estimate for the time taken is around 2-3 days per side of a two-storey house.

 This assumes that your tradesperson will work as part of a two-person team.
 For a bungalow, one person should be able to complete the work with no problem.